ElusiveMagpie45/2406101-2407262-2410698-2410510-2407844-2400903-ma2806-final-project/README.md

 Cherry - I have coded the items that can be picked up, using inspiration I found online for the code, as well as inputting their positions across the map and designing their appearance.

-Amelia - I have drawn the sprites and texture design for the player and environment, using a pixel art aesthetic throughout the designs as an art style that serves as a thematic facade.
+Amelia - I have found our aesthetic inspiration through a Pinterest board of images and have drawn the sprites and texture design for the player and environment, using a pixel art aesthetic throughout the designs as an art style that serves as a thematic facade.

 Bani - I helped with the narrative development and theme of the game, and I will draw and implement the code for the enemies, possibly making use of code from prior lectures, but this will only be relevant in the final version of the game, not the prototype.